 The state Attorney General said West Virginia “took on the swamp and won.”
 But now that the Supreme Court ruled against the Environmental Protection Agency, it could end up costing West Virginia ratepayers more than other states.

-Sign up for our weekly newsletter to get accurate, non-partisan reporting on the politics and policies shaping our state.
+Sign up for our weekly newsletter to get fact-based, in-depth reporting on the politics and policies shaping West Virginia.

 The state Attorney General said West Virginia “took on the swamp and won.”
 But now that the Supreme Court ruled against the Environmental Protection Agency, it could end up costing West Virginia ratepayers more than other states.